-Typically, sustainability and/or human-rights and labor-compliance departments within companies launch supply-chain mapping exercises, and often already have some knowledge of the chain.
+Typically, sustainability and/or human rights and labor compliance departments within companies launch supply chain mapping exercises, and often already have some knowledge of the chain.
 Also note that procurement/sourcing departments as well as country offices also have information about material suppliers and disclosed subcontractors.
 In all cases, companies should first determine any information gaps and short, medium, and long-term objectives.

-REMEMBER:

-Companies starting a supply-chain mapping exercise have several points of entry.
-The company business model and the available internal resources help to determine possibilities.
-The questions in this section will help in defining the scope, area, and starting point for mapping.
+REMEMBER: Companies starting a supply chain mapping exercise have several points of entry.
+The company business model and available internal resources help determine possibilities.
+The questions in this section assist in defining the scope, area and starting point for mapping.

-STEP 2: Create a Team
+7.2 Create a Team

-A company should designate staff from the headquarters and the field to conduct a mapping exercise and assign specific responsibilities.
+A company should designate headquarters and field to conduct a mapping exercise and assign specific responsibilities.
 Ideally, these staff members have direct contact with suppliers, intermediaries, and other stakeholders.

-Companies may want to create a working group for a mapping exercise.
-Such groups gather useful information and leverage technical support and other resources by engaging suppliers and other experts and stakeholders.
+Companies may also want to create a working group for a mapping exercise, as these groups gather useful information and leverage technical support and other resources by engaging suppliers and other experts and stakeholders.